-- Aim of SENSEI: Develop and test pay-for-performance (P4P) schemes - What data will be collected: Your name, your title, your email and company name - How data will be stored, analysed and destroyed: Data will be stored in a excel-file and kept by the WP leader in Communication and Dissemination.
+- Aim of SENSEI: Develop and test pay-for-performance (P4P) schemes What data will be collected: Your name, your title, your email, and company name - How data will be stored, analyzed, and destroyed: Data will be stored in a excel-file and kept by the WP leader in Communication and Dissemination.
 Data will be collected for supporting actions.
-Data will be destroyed by the end of the project, 30 September 2022. - Confirmation of the right for participants to request that their data is deleted: Participants can anytime ask for deletion of their data, either by calling +45 53388583 or send an email to_elsa.alves@geco-global.com.
+Data will be destroyed by the end of the project, 30 September 2022. - Confirmation of the right for participants to request that their data is deleted: Participants can anytime ask for deletion of their data, by sending an email to info@senseih2020.eu.
 Deletion will be done promptly. - Possible risks to project partners, participants in engagement activities or any third parties: Partners in SENSEI will un request get access to the data and will be informed not to keep the data.